flamarkt/backoffice/README.md

 - `common/components/Sortable`: a Mithril implementation of a re-orderable list.
 - `common/components/SortableHandle`: to be used with `Sortable`.
 - `common/components/UserRelationshipSelect`: implementation of `AbstractRelationshipSelect` for user model.
+- `backoffice/app`: the app object reference for `backoffice` frontend.
 - `backoffice/states/UserListState`
 - `backoffice/resolvers/ExtensionPageResolver`: same as Flarum but exported.
 - `backoffice/pages/DashboardPage`